 How Do I Start?

-You have a choice of 3 routes (all of which those lovely people at Habitat Aid can help you with), and will need to take different first steps according to which you choose.
-The table below attempts to summarize the differences between wildflower turf, seed mixes and plugs.
+You have a choice of 3 routes, and will need to take different first steps according to which you choose.
+The table below attempts to summarise the differences between wildflower turf, seed mixes and plugs.
 Of course, all 3 are not mutually exclusive.
 We often recommend starting with say half the area you are thinking of working on.

 Seed mixes are much cheaper and can be tweaked as to soil type, situation and customer requirement.
 Ecologists like “direct harvest” mixes, taken from donor sites, as you can find very diverse mixes with high floristic content and at least relatively local provenance.
 The mix in the picture is from the Blackdown Hills, for example.
 You can get pretty much instant colour by adding a “nurse” of cornfield annuals – which is what you can see in the first photo.
 If you don’t buy your seed through us please please make sure you are buying from another specialist supplier.

 It’s relatively tricky to establish a seed mix in an existing sward, which puts a lot of people off.
 One way or the other you really need to start with a clean sheet, which means either mechanical to kill existing weeds or, better, stripping the topsoil off completely*.
 You can try to cheat, by using the useful grassland flower Yellow Rattle (see below) – we’ve done it successfully, but it takes at least two seasons and can be a bit tricky.
 Much easier to use plug plants, which can be inserted so long as you keep the grass away from them while they establish.